IBM/Ionic-MFP-App/README.md

 </code></pre>

 ### 5.3 Specify Cloudant credentials in MFP adapter

- * Open `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` and update the properties `key` and `password` as per the newly generated API key.
+Open `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` and update the following properties to point to the Cloudant database created in [Step 2](#step-2-create-cloudant-database-and-populate-it-with-sample-data).
+ * Update `key` and `password` with the Cloudant API key as generated in [Step 2.2](#22-generate-cloudant-api-key).
  * For property `account`, specify the Cloudant dashboard URL portion upto (and including) *-bluemix.cloudant.com* as shown in the snapshot of [Step 2.2](#22-generate-cloudant-api-key).
- * For property `DBName`, specify value `myward`.
+ * For property `DBName`, leave the default value of `myward` as-is.

 <pre><code>
 &lt;mfp:adapter name="MyWardData" ...&gt;